cerkit/kbd_ortho_12x4_proton/README.md

 Make example for this keyboard (after setting up your build environment):

     make cerkit48:default

+I didn't make a ground plane, so the components are wired directly to ground pins.

 Special thanks to [@tzarc](https://github.com/tzarc), [D3vastat0r](https://github.com/covah901), and [zvecr](https://github.com/zvecr) for answering my questions on the QMK Discord.